Emily Howard: Career

 That same year The Anvil: An Elegy for Peterloo, for orchestra, chorus and soloists with a text by Michael Symmons Roberts, was performed by Kate Royal, Christopher Purves, three Hallé Choirs, the BBC Singers and BBC Philharmonic under Ben Gernon at the Manchester International Festival, who described Howard as one of British music's 'most original voices'.

 Howard's music was also the subject of the Barbican's high-profile Life Rewired season in 2019, which explored artistic responses to society and technology.
 Howard curated 'Ada Lovelace: Imagining the Analytical Engine', an evening of new music and discussion in honour of mathematician Ada Lovelace.

 Howard's first full-length opera, To See The Invisible (2018), was an Aldeburgh Festival commission with a text by Selma Dimitrijevic after a short sci-fi story by Robert Silverberg.
 The Telegraph remarked that the opera demonstrated that 'Howard's idiom has a cool confidence and clarity of its own' while the Times observed that the achievement 'raised hopes for Howard's future work'.

-Alongside her artistic commitments, Howard is active as a researcher and teacher.
-In 2015, she was Leverhulme Trust Artist in Residence at the University of Liverpool's Department of Mathematical Sciences.

-In 2017, Howard co-launched PRiSM, the RNCM Centre for Practice & Research in Science & Music.
-In addition to her role as Director of PRiSM, Howard is Professor of Composition at the RNCM, where she has taught since 2010.

-In 2019, Howard was a TORCH visiting research fellow at the University of Oxford and was elected honorary fellow of Oxford's Lincoln College.

-Howard is based in Manchester and is represented by Cathy Nelson Artists & Projects.
-All works are published by Edition Peters.

-In 2023 Howard received an Ivor Novello Award nomination at The Ivors Classical Awards.
-Elliptics, composed for orchestra, soprano and countertenor, was nominated for Best Orchestral Composition.
+During the COVID-19 pandemic, Torus was selected as an archive broadcast both as an afternoon concert (performed by the BBC Symphony Orchestra under Martyn Brabbins) in July 2020, and as a choice archive performance in the lockdown BBC Proms on 27 August.
+Howard once again worked with Piatti Quartet for the work Shield, which they co-commissioned with Het Concertgebouw Concertgebouw, Amsterdam, the Fidelio Trust, the Nicholas Boas Charitable Trust and PRiSM.
+Owing to the restrictions of the pandemic, Howard found completion of the work challenging; it finally received its premiere by the Piatti in the Amsterdam Concertgebouw in November 2022.
+It is dedicated to the memory of composer Lucy Hale, one of Howard’s former pupils.

+Earlier in 2022, Howard had again collaborated with poet Symmons Roberts on her work Elliptics (2022), a setting of his poem for solo soprano, solo counter tenor and orchestra.
+Commissioned by the BBC Philharmonic, with support from PRiSM, the intensity of her vocal writing was warmly received, with Robert Beale noting, “the vocal writing … is striking and beautiful in its effect, and as the poem progresses the elegiac, even valedictory, nature of the music grows and takes on a gentler, mourning, nature.”
+The following year it was nominated for Best Orchestral Composition at the Ivors Classical Awards.